cinemascience/website/docs/source/tutorial_viewers.rst

+.. _ref_label_viewer_tutorial:

 CinemaScience Tutorial: Viewers
 ===============================

 This tutorial will help the user explore the CinemaScience ecosystem.
-It will explore how to view Cinema databases (CDBs) with the standard Cinema Viewers.
+It will discuss how to view Cinema databases (CDBs) with the standard Cinema Viewers.

 The `CinemaScience GitHub`_ page and the `CinemaScience website`_ are useful sources for more information and ideas.